PHOENIX — A judge is mulling whether to postpone the July 23 execution of

 combination that will be used to put him to death.

-The argument by inmate Joseph Rudolph Wood’s lawyers marks a new legal tactic
+The arguments made Wednesday by inmate Joseph Rudolph Wood’s lawyers mark a new

 Two other Arizona death row inmates prevailed last year in making First